· Tutorials · 10 min read

 Upon connection, I encounter a popup – I simply press Accept, and I’m in!

-In the terminal, I type the following commands:
+In the terminal, I typed the following commands:

 Bash